vaibhavsagar/website/drafts/trees-that-shrink.md

 These problems are (barely) manageable in this case, but what if we want to add more syntax sugar or share this data type with other libraries that have different use cases?
 We'd either have to write variations on a theme over and over again or say goodbye to type safety.
 It also becomes harder and harder to decompose our functions into smaller ones that only do one thing.
 There has to be a better way!

-This is the subject of a recent paper called [Trees that Grow](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/trees-that-grow.pdf) by Shayan Najd and Simon Peyton Jones.
+This is the subject of [Trees that Grow](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/11/trees-that-grow.pdf) by Shayan Najd and Simon Peyton Jones.
 They noticed the need for this approach when looking at GHC's abstract syntax tree type but the idiom is generally applicable.

 The first insight is that defining different data types for each use case is the wrong approach.
 Conceptually all these data types are the same type, just with different annotations or decoration, and we should be able to define the base data type with enough extensibility to accommodate all the other use cases.